Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

 where $\bar{A}_c= $ and $\Psi= $.
 Since $P$ is the positive definite solution to Riccati equation \eqref{algebra-riccati-equation}, then $\tilde{A}+\tilde{B}K$ is stable, based on the LQ control theory, the leader-follower consensus of multi-agent system \eqref{multi-agent-system} can be achieved, i.e., $\lim_{k\to \infty} \|x_{i}(k)-x_{0}(k)\|=0$ for $i=1,2,\cdots,N$.

 The proof is completed.

 \end{proof}

-Observe from \eqref{closed-loop-error-system} that since $K$ has been given in \eqref{feedback-gain-matrix}, the consensus error system relies on $A_{c}$ which is determined by the observer gains $L_{i}$.
-Thus, to speed up the convergence of consensus, the remaining problem is to choose the matrix $L_{i},i=1,2,\cdots,N$ such that the spectral radius of $A_{c}$ is as small as possible.
-To this end, we can solve the following optimization problem: the minimization problem of the maximum singular value for $A_{c}$.
+According to the consensus error system \eqref{closed-loop-error-system}, the convergence speed of $N+1$ agents relies on the spectral radius of $\bar{A}_c$, which is determined by $\tilde{A}+\tilde{B}K$ and $A_{c}$.
+Since the feedback gain matrix $K$ has been given by \eqref{feedback-gain-matrix}, to accelerate the convergence speed, we need to choose the optimal observer gain matrices $L_{i},i=1,2,\cdots,N$ such that the spectral radius of $A_{c}$ is as small as possible. we can determine $L_{i}$ by solving an optimization problem.